Bushcraft Home Page

 Stinger ...
 Double Pink Thing

-Mick’s simple step by step tying instructions, material and hook selection takes a lot of guess work out of tying saltwater flies.
+Mick’s simple step by step tying instructions, material and hook selection takes a lot of guess work out of tying saltwater flys.
 You will learn how to create multi-coloured epoxy heads that are strong and attract fish.How to create simple bodies from normal fishing line that are colourful yet strong enough to avoid damage from the toothiest of fish.
 And how to master the art of layering and create flowing overwings that look good enough to eat.

 And speaking of good enough to eat, paddle over to Steve Cooper’s Mako on the Fly page to see what was on the menu after three days fly fishing in Bass Strait.
 Salmon, couta and for those who don’t like bones in their fish how about a three metre blue shark or a manic mako.
 Fishing for sharks always leaves a little doubt about which end of the line the dinner will be. ( And by the way Great White sharks are protected in southern waters - but saltwater fly fishermen aren’t )